Writing autogenerated documents with lightweight markup languages (LMLs)

 Sphinx

 Sphinx is a documentation generator written in Python by the Python community and initially focused on documenting Python projects.
 It converts reStructuredText files into HTML websites and other formats, such as PDF (through LaTeX), EPUB, texinfo and man.
 Nonetheless, other markup languages (say Markdown) are supported through extensions.
 Sphinx uses Jinja for HTML templating, which is a text-based engine, inspired by Django templates.
-Yet, “the latex builder does not benefit from prepared themes(Brandl and contributors 2008).
+Yet, “the latex builder does not benefit from prepared themes.
 A limited interface is provided for customization of some LaTeX options and elements, but the template is fixed.

 Interesting features